ramtinJ95/Mywiki/Chapter 5.md

 ## The Visitor pattern
 This pattern is about approximating the functional style within an OOP language.
-It lets us add new columns to that tabel easily.
+It lets us add new columns to that table easily.
 We can define all of the behaviour for a new operation on a set of types in one place, without having to touch the types themselves.